IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     ![](_attachments/createPullSecret.png)

-25. Create a file called **catalogSource.yaml** with the following content.
+6. In a text editor, create a file named `catalogSource.yaml` and paste the following text in the file.

     !!!
 Important "Formatting of the yaml file is critical!"